 Charitable organizations are not powerless in shaping public perceptions about the nonprofit sector.
 Luckily, the dynamic nature of trust suggests the third sector can make changes that positively impact public opinion.

 Transparency is not just about releasing a box of documents for public consumption.
-It can be a real tool for nonprofits to increase their impact through more accurate self-assessments and public engagement, leading to increased donations, volunteers, and positive press.
+It can be a real tool for nonprofits to increase their impact through more accurate self-assessments and public engagement, leading to increased donations, more volunteers, and more positive press.

-Transparency is not a one-size-fits-all equation.
+Another key piece to understand: Transparency is not a one-size-fits-all equation.
 What is comfortable for one organization may not be comfortable, realistic, or appropriate for another.
 The best transparency policy will be one guided by an organization’s mission, catered to its supporters and potential supporters, and considerate of the organization’s needs, policies, and legal issues.

 “Establish great mission work that’s held accountable back to philanthropic investments.
 Rely on that philanthropic investment as an up-lifter of your mission and treat it very seriously,” shares Brackett.
 “And with that treatment and transparency, there will be more.
 People want to give.
 They are generous.”